nappjs/nappjs/README.md

 # structure

 * schema - folder containing schema versions
-* middleware (optional) - connect middlewares that are included into rest api
+* plugin (optional) - connect middlewares that are included into rest api
+* middleware (optional) - similar as plugins, but for project specific logic
 * seed (optional) - seed data in folder structure